Best Online Brokers and Trading Platforms 2023

 How To Try An Online Broker For Free

-A demo account is a great way for beginners to practice and test a broker or trading platform without using real money.
+A demo account is a great way for novice traders to practice and test a broker or trading platform without using real money.
 A demo account is funded with simulated money, so you can try out the online broker’s platform features and get familiar with acting on the markets.

 A warning though – even the best practice platform can’t replicate the pressures that come with having real money on the line, but it’s a great way to learn the basics and get started with zero risks.